 3 Remove the clamps from the front rail.
-Pry the lips of the clamp away from each other and then pull the clamp off the rail.
 Keep the clamps nearby to use later.

 4 Slide the front rail onto the rail holders.
 Make sure that the screw holes on the corners are on the bottom.

 Task 6 - Attaching the Front Rail (continued)